 With most diet plans, people lose weight for a short period, only for the weight to come back a few days after they stop the diet plans.

-This is because many diet plans offer supplements that one cannot take for long periods because of their side effects.
+Many diet plans offer supplements that one cannot take for long periods because of their side effects.

 During the two days of fasting every week, the body burns fat by reaching out to the fat reserves to restore energy lost due to lack of food.